fprime-community/fprime-baremetal-reference/README.md

   - teensy41
   - featherM0

-# Building and Running the BaseDeployment Application
+# Programming and Running the BaseDeployment Application
 The goal is to be able to establish a connection bewteen a microcontroller and fprime-gds.
 From there, you will be able to enable/disable the LED blinking as well as adjusting the blinking interval.
 This base deployment utilizes minimal F' components and an LED blinker component.

 ## Uploading hex file for the Teensy